andreee94/ShapeParametrizationCpp/README.md

 The control points are moved orthogonally respect to the curve directly within the GUI.

+# Release file:
+The file to run the program is: `QTShapeParametrization-run`

 # TODO
 - [ ] Knots optimization.
 	- Choose between the knots which are fixed and which one to optimize